haridas/haridas.github.com/src/articles/how-to-measure-topic-coherence.md

 Tags: LDA
 Authors: Haridas N

-Unsupervised topic modeling algorithms like LDA and NMF produces list of vocabularies for each topic after the training.
-These vocabs help human to assign the subject information of the topic model.
+Unsupervised topic modeling algorithms like LDA and NMF produce a list of vocabularies for each topic after the training.
+These vocabs help humans to assign the subject information of the topic model.
 So how we measure the quality of these topic words ?, this problem has to be addressed in unsupervised topic clustering algorithms like LDA / NMF to understand models are improving or not.

 It's always a challenge to qualitatively measure the goodness of the words produced by each topic.
-Usually we take top 10 words ( It's recommended to keep the top n word count up to 7+/-2 ie; 5 to 9 words appropriate for human to judge and come up with a topic name using these words)
+Usually, we take the top 10 words ( It's recommended to keep the top n-word count up to 7+/-2 ie; 5 to 9 words appropriate for human to judge and come up with a topic name using these words)

-The methods discussed here are the standard coherence evaluation metrics, based on Frequentest probabilistic evaluation, TF-IDF, Word2Vec and SVD based methods, over the top-n words of each topic and the input corpus given into the LDA model.
+The methods discussed here are the standard coherence evaluation metrics, based on Frequentist probabilistic evaluation, TF-IDF, Word2Vec, and SVD based methods, over the top-n words of each topic and the input corpus given into the LDA model.